em-cl/IoT-Project/README.md

 				});
 	}
 ```
-And that how the real time data is handeld.
+And that is how the real time data is handeld.

 In addition

-The data is stored in a static Queue with unique items to reduce the amount of calls to the database if you are going to have multiple users/controllers make a user state instead with the same functionality.
+The data is stored in a static Queue with unique items to reduce the amount of calls to the database.
+If you are going to have multiple users/MicroControllers make a user state instead with the same functionality.
 ```C#
 		public static Queue<Measurement> FifoQueue { get; set; } = new();
 		public static HashSet<Measurement> UniqueSet { get; set; } = new();